Visiting Lectureships Program

-During this Visiting Lectureship, focus will be to integrate tobacco intervention discussions into pediatric curriculum and training for pediatric residents, new nursing graduates and other allied health professionals.
-Efforts will also center on increasing the number of referrals made by healthcare providers to the TN Quitline and educating local organizations and community groups about policy opportunities to reduce tobacco use and exposure.
+During this Visiting Lectureship, focus was on how to integrate tobacco intervention discussions into pediatric curriculum and training for pediatric residents, new nursing graduates and other allied health professionals.
+Efforts also centered on increasing the number of referrals made by healthcare providers to the TN Quitline and educating local organizations and community groups about policy opportunities to reduce tobacco use and exposure.

-The overall goal of the program is to improve the clinical skills and ease of practice for pediatric residents and practicing physicians to assess for and assist with household tobacco smoke exposure.
-An additional goal is to integrate tobacco cessation curriculum into the pediatric residency program.
-The intent is to normalize the discussion of tobacco exposure as a core component of pediatric residency training, so that residents are comfortable in all aspects of assessment and management.
+The overall goal of the program was to improve the clinical skills and ease of practice for pediatric residents and practicing physicians to assess for and assist with household tobacco smoke exposure.
+An additional goal was to integrate tobacco cessation curriculum into the pediatric residency program.
+The intent was to normalize the discussion of tobacco exposure as a core component of pediatric residency training, so that residents are comfortable in all aspects of assessment and management.

 The goal of this conference, titled 'Smoking Cessation for Parents by Pediatricians', was to convince pediatricians to intervene proactively in tobacco cessation of parents who smoke-- including prescribing nicotine-replacement therapies.
 This event also included a review of the epidemiology of tobacco smoke exposure among children and a role play workshop to train community pediatricians in motivational interviewing.

-This event will include presentations at the Chapter's annual CME conference, as well as lectures for pediatric residents at nearby organizations.
-The goals of the proposed program are to educate the various groups in the state of Virginia on management of homes where children are exposed to smoking, smoking cessation for teens and families, understanding the health and educational effects of second and thirdhand smoke, and understanding how to advocate for tobacco control in the office and community.
+This event included presentations at the Chapter's annual CME conference, as well as lectures for pediatric residents at nearby organizations.
+The goals of the program were to educate the various groups in the state of Virginia on management of homes where children are exposed to smoking, smoking cessation for teens and families, understanding the health and educational effects of second and thirdhand smoke, and understanding how to advocate for tobacco control in the office and community.